chrismdp/chrismdp.github.com/_posts/2024-11-15-a-long-hiatus.md

 to first time CTOs, tech startup founrders, and lead developers taking their first steps into management.

-I used some of the time during COVID writing on a new blog: Delivery Doubled - some of that content made it to Twitter, and some more will end up here.
+I used some of the time during COVID writing on a now-defunct blog called Delivery Doubled, aimed at helping agile teams ship faster.
+Some of that content made it to Twitter, and some more will end up here.
 I could have just started again, but it's quite nice to [look back over old posts](/all) and to see the journey.
-It has been long, varied and meandering, and I have learned so much from everything I have done and everyone I have met so far.
+It has been long, varied and meandering, and I have learned so much from everything I have worked on and everyone I have met so far.

 Here's to the next chapter.